On this, the eve of my 24th birthday, I have two very important people on my mind.

 My grandma used to sing Irish folk songs while she made tea, while she bathed us as children, while she gave us foot massages in front of the TV.
 In her later years, she suffered from various ailments, and sometimes she’d launch into muddled and disjointed monologues about her life.
 I’d sit and listen and react appropriately, just loving her for who she was – the woman who’d sacrificed so much to travel across the world, who raised my mother and helped to raise me.
 Who, before I even grew conscious of the wide world beyond my backyard, was my strongest connection to it.

 Suddenly, before I could register what was happening, tears were running down my face.
 Have you ever not noticed that you were crying?
 It was a first for me, and a startling one.
 My roommate and her mother noticed a few seconds later and were just as confused as I was.

-Some base part of my brain had remembered, before the rest of my consciousness, that today was my birthday and the anniversary of my own grandmother’s death.
+Some base part of my consciousness had remembered it was my birthday and thus the anniversary of my own grandmother’s death.
 Something about that struck a chord.
 It hit me like a ton of bricks, as I sat there with my newly dubbed “Vietnamese Grandma” that I was on the other side of the world.
 My grandmother had made just such a journey once upon a time.
 Was she up there in the heavens, looking down on me now?
 What would she have thought, had she been alive to see me hop across the globe?
 She probably would have thought I was crazy.
 Maybe she would have been proud.

-I think of them both as I go about my day teaching a school full of rowdy Japanese youth.
-They, each in their own way, have had tremendous influence over the woman I am today and the way I see the world.
+I think of both grandmothers as I go about my day teaching a school full of rowdy Japanese youth.
+Both women, in their own ways, have had tremendous influence over the woman I am today and the way I see the world.
 One is hundreds of miles away and the other is across another figurative ocean that I hopefully won’t be crossing any time soon – but neither will ever be far from my heart.